Assessor’s Office - Township of SchaumburgTownship of Schaumburg Assessor’s Office - Township of Schaumburg

 To be eligible for the Senior Exemption, which will reduce your equalized, assessed value by $8,000, you must meet the following eligibility requirements:

-• As of January 1st of the tax year, you must either own or have a lease or contract making you responsible for the property tax,
+• As of January 1st of the tax year, you must own the property and be on the deed.

 • As of January 1st of the tax year, the property must be your principal residence.

 Senior Citizens receiving a Senior Citizen Exemption automatically receive a Homeowners Exemption and do not have to apply separately.
-Homeowners who received the Senior Citizen Exemption the prior year will need to apply every year for this exemption.
+The Senior Citizen Exemption will renew automatically if received the prior year.

 Senior Citizen Exemption Application